jlaumonier/mlsurvey/doc/projectmanagement.md

 * Generate, save and display predicted y for test.
 * Improve the confusion matrix visual (which dimension is true and predicted)
 * Adding show/hide sections
+* Adding display options to interface
+* Bug : Dash display blank page when all results are deselected : remove Loading component